Jordan bounds for volume-preserving Cremona groups: Preliminaries

 \subsection{Finite subgroups of $\boldsymbol{\mathrm{Bir}(\mathbb{P}^2)}$}

-In \cite{dolgachev2009finitesubgroupsplanecremona}, Dolgachev and Iskovskikh classify all finite subgroups of the plane Cremona group $\mathrm{Bir}(\mathbb{P}^2)$.
+In \cite{dolgachev2009finitesubgroupsplanecremona}, Dolgachev and Iskovskikh describe finite subgroups of the plane Cremona group $\mathrm{Bir}(\mathbb{P}^2)$.
 The procedure goes as follows: \begin{itemize} \item Any finite subgroup $G \leqslant \mathrm{Bir}(\mathbb{P}^2)$ can be regularized on a rational surface $X$ such that $G$ may be viewed as a finite subgroup of $\mathrm{Aut}(X)$.
-That is, there exists a birational map $f: X \dashrightarrow \mathbb{P}^2$ such that $f^{-1}Gf \leqslant \mathrm{Aut}(X)$. \item Performing $G$-equivariant minimal model program to $X$, we get a $G$-minimal surface $X'$.
-One can show that such a minimal surface is either a conic bundle or a del Pezzo surface. \item For each minimal surface, the authors classify the automorphism group of the surface and its finite subgroups, and therefore one gets the classification of all finite subgroups of the plane Cremona group. \end{itemize}
+That is, there exists a birational map $f: X \dashrightarrow \mathbb{P}^2$ such that $f^{-1}Gf \leqslant \mathrm{Aut}(X)$. \item Performing a $G$-equivariant minimal model program to $X$, we get a minimal $G$-surface $X'$.
+One can show that such a minimal surface is either a conic bundle or a del Pezzo surface. \item For each minimal $G$-surface, the authors classify the automorphism group of the surface and its finite subgroups, and therefore one gets a list of finite subgroups of the plane Cremona group. \end{itemize} \begin{definition}[{\cite[Section 3.2]{dolgachev2009finitesubgroupsplanecremona}}] Let $G$ be a finite group.
+A \emph{$G$-surface} is a pair $(S,\rho)$, where $S$ is a nonsingular projective surface and $\rho$ is an isomorphism from $G$ to a group of automorphisms of $S$.